Artist’s Exclusive: New Zealand travel blog

-My journey to New Zealand was punctuated with concerns surrounding the virus, it is a difficult time, a result of widespread disrespect of the ecosystem and made me appreciate the unspoilt beauty of New Zealand even more keenly.
+My journey to New Zealand was punctuated with concerns surrounding the virus, it is a difficult time, a result of widespread disrespect for the ecosystem, which made me appreciate the unspoilt beauty of New Zealand even more keenly.

 We stayed in a batch on Orua beach, where the natural world and people seemed to exist in a balance which favoured the world.
-Along the beach I saw mud flats, water running over sand taking soil in trails, that looked like river deltas observed from space.
+Along the beach, I saw mud flats and water running over sand taking soil in trails, reminiscent of river deltas observed from space.
 Lush vegetation was profuse right up to the shoreline where crabs scuttled noisily amid the rocks.
-We saw multicoloured bare rock, weathered outcrops, and fallen trees on beaches which had been colonised by shellfish.
-The mussels which encrusted the bleached timber were so profuse and tightly packed together that it appeared like a garment, fitted to the tree like a new bark.
-The texture was both rough and yet smooth and this living blue black crust was utterly captivating.
+We saw the multicoloured bare rock, weathered outcrops, and fallen trees on beaches which had been colonised by shellfish.
+The mussels which encrusted the bleached timber were so profuse and tightly packed together that it seemed like a garment, fitted to the tree like a new bark.
+The texture was both rough and yet smooth and this living blue-black crust was utterly captivating.

-Bird life and marine life are cherished, respected and thrive everywhere.
+Bird life and marine life are cherished and respected so thrive everywhere.
 The next morning, I saw the sunrise over the bay, the natural world filled my senses and was ravishing.

 I saw a beach of broken pink seashells there, being polished by the sea.
 I think they were pink clam shells, slightly iridescent, the nacre part worn away.
 I wondered who had eaten the clams, and we swam in the warm ocean, listening to the corners of the fragments worn smooth by the rhythmic tide.

-Auckland art gallery had many wonderful art works including a great show by an artist called Louise Henderson (1902- 1994).
-Her paintings, especially a series call ‘Elements, Air and Water’ were notable for the energy of her brush strokes and colour palette, capturing the quality of perceptible light and colours I had experienced in New Zealand so exactly, they were finely tuned to my trip so far.
-Her work was an influence in my paintings about Goat Island:
+Auckland art gallery had many wonderful artworks including a great show by an artist called Louise Henderson (1902- 1994).
+Her paintings, especially a series called ‘Elements, Air and Water’ were notable for the energy of her brush strokes and colour palette, capturing the quality of perceptible light and colours I had experienced in New Zealand so exactly, they were finely tuned to my trip so far.
+Her work was an influence on my paintings about Goat Island:

 There are several islands called ‘Goat Island’ around New Zealand, so named because explorers left a goat or 2 in case they were shipwrecked and needed food.
 Goats do not need fresh water; they obtain the moisture they need from their food.
-We took a glass bottomed boat trip around a marine reserve of one Goat Island, and was mesmerised by the flashing silver fish, the vibrant underwater vegetation, and dreamy shades of intense blue and aqua green.
+We took a glass-bottomed boat trip around a marine reserve of one Goat Island and were mesmerised by the flashing silver fish, the vibrant underwater vegetation, and dreamy shades of intense blue and aqua green.

 Brickbay sculpture trail is also a vineyard with a lovely restaurant.
 The work was a cohesive selection of exciting New Zealand artists.
 Highlights for me included Virginia King’s floating sculpture, La Luna, a ring of orbs arranged in a perfect clearing of lily pads in a lake.
 Whilst we observed we enjoyed an audio work by Sam Hamilton called the Sex Choir, which was sung by a choir to reflect the mating calls of frogs.
-Chiara Corbelletto’s suspended sculptures amid the nikau forest was illusive and fascinating.
-Gregor Kregar’s bronze and Corten works, were fun and vibrant, and I loved the trail of bronze bells by Tiffany Singh.
-Mary-Louise Browne’s stone steps with carved letters, Jeff Thompson’ corrugated iron boat and John Reynold’s signs were all brilliant too.
+Chiara Corbelletto’s suspended sculptures amid the nikau forest were elusive and fascinating.
+Gregor Kregar’s bronze and Corten works were fun and vibrant, and I loved the trail of bronze bells by Tiffany Singh.
+Mary-Louise Browne’s stone steps with carved letters, Jeff Thompson’s corrugated iron boat and John Reynold’s signs were all brilliant too.

 The Vivian is a contemporary art gallery in Big Omaha.
 I saw Rebecca Wallis’s work here, large wall pieces in what looked like acrylic and resin, some with aluminium leaf.
 The colours were pastel pink, grey and white and reminded me of the pink seashell beach we had experienced in Tiritiri Matangi.
-I saw enormous strung beads both here, in Auckland art gallery and at Titirangi art gallery and they subconsciously influenced the Vermeer I made about the bronze Buddha I saw in Tokyo National museum.
+I saw enormous strung beads both here, at the Auckland art gallery and at the Titirangi art gallery and they subconsciously influenced the Vermeer I made about the bronze Buddha I saw at the Tokyo National museum.